cityjson/RhinoCityJSON/README.md

 * Information Keys.
 The keys of semantic info, this can be either Surface Info Keys or Object Info Keys.
 * Info Values.
 The values of semantic info, this can be either Surface Info Values or Object Info Values.
 * Filter Info Key.
 The key that is used to filter on
 * Filter Info Value(s).
-The values that are tested against
+The values that are tested against (no * is needed to access inherited values)
 * Equals/ Not Equals.
 A boolean, if true the component will return the objects or surfaces where the values match, if false the component will return the objects or surfaces where the values do not math.

 Output: